elman23/elman23.github.io/index.md

   - FastAPI;
 - Rust: I'm interested in the language and I'm learning it by coding stuff @ [CodeCrafters](https://codecrafters.io/);

-I know a few basics about frontend development: I happened to meet with:
+I know very few about frontend development: I happened to meet with:
 - TypeScript,
 - NodeJS,
 - Angular,